headslive/web/news/2017/03/on-the-road-to-freedom.md

 got lots of insight into certain things when I saw how heads performs in real-world situations.

 I have now built both 32-bit and 64-bit images.
-Sorry for the inconvenience before, but it's worth it :)
+The 32-bit images have broken libGL for some reason.
+If anyone is willing to investigate why and/or fix it - please let me know.

 ## [download heads 0.1](https://files.dyne.org/heads/)